Debugging the Grid component

 feature on the crate will allow the NorthstarPlugin

-pathfinding systems to calculate how much time is spent per frame on pathfinding and collison.
+pathfinding systems to calculate the average time spent on pathfinding and collision calls.

 [dependencies]